-Here are some instructions how to make your own reusable notebooks (photos to come soon!):
+Here are some instructions how to make your own reusable booklets for all the note-takers out there!

-Once your staples are in, once again place your book flat with the inside pages down, and put a strip of duck tape down the centre over the staples.
-It just gives it a fun book-style look.
-If you are making small books, you obviously won’t want the duck tape too wide.
+Once your clippings and letters are done, place your booklet flat with the inside pages down, and put a strip of duck tape down the centre over the staples (if you choose).
+You could use heavy packing tape as well.
+It gives it a fun book-style look.
+If you are making smaller booklets, trim the tape down appropriately.

 You’re done!
 Give it as a gift or enjoy it yourself!
 Making mini-sized booklets are fun too with scraps.
 Try all sorts of themes at different times of the year!

 Do you have an easy craft to share?